The Scarlett 2i2 and the Audient iD4 are two of the best-selling small Audio Interfaces currently available that you can use in your home studio.

 On the front of the interface you get the ¼” D.I.
 Input as well as the ¼” and 3.5mm headphone outputs which offer free latency monitoring.

-On the front you’ll find the USB 2.0 connector, the ¼” outputs to connect to your monitors, the 48v phantom power On/Off switch, and the XLR/TRS combo Input.
+On the back you’ll find the USB 2.0 connector, the ¼” outputs to connect to your monitors, the 48v phantom power On/Off switch, and the XLR/TRS combo Input.

 On the top You’ll find the Mic Gain control, D.I. gain control, the Monitor mix dial which controls the mix between your direct zero latency monitoring and your computer’s playback…